DenisGithuku/Muvii/README.md

 # Muvii - Android app showing an aggregate list of trending and latest movies and TV shows
-⚠️ Disclaimer
+## ⚠️ Disclaimer This app is still in development. 👷🏾‍♀ Ideas are welcome and contributions are open.

-##### This app is still in development. 👷🏾‍♀ Ideas are welcome and contributions are open.
+### Screenshots
 ##### Discover movies
 ![movies](https://user-images.githubusercontent.com/47632042/197456275-83d9d057-fb30-427e-9d1b-1b8f37763d5d.png)
 #### Movie Details